markweirath/b3-plugin-netblocker/readme.md

 The plugin can handle only IPv4 type IP addresses and relies on the game/parser on providing that IP address to the plugin.

+__This plugin only works with source code versions of the bot, not with the windows installer version due to library issues.__

 ## Ranges

 The plugin can handle IP addresses or ranges in the following formats: